 Footshop Case Study: 2.5x Faster Loading Speed after a Year and a Half of Collaboration

-Footshop is a prominent brand you can't miss.
+Footshop is a brand you can't miss.

-Now, let’s explore how we helped Footshop speed up their websites.
+Let's explore how we helped Footshop speed up their websites.

 Optimizing Target Metrics